 Do you have to prove a spouse did something wrong to get a divorce?

-Minnesota is a "no-fault" divorce state, which means that you don't have to prove your spouse did anything wrong or get your partner’s consent before you can file for divorce.
-Instead, it is considered sufficient to simply allege that there has been an “irretrievable or irremediable breakdown of the marital relationship.”
-By law, there need be no further basis for a divorce in Minnesota.
+No, you don't have to prove your spouse did anything wrong or get your partner's consent before you can file for divorce.
+"No fault" divorce is legal in all 50 states, so no matter where you live, it is sufficient to simply allege that there has been an “irretrievable or irremediable breakdown of the marital relationship.”
+By law, there need be no further basis for a divorce.

 How is a divorce finalized in Minnesota?

 A divorce can be finalized once both parties come to an agreement on the terms of the divorce.
 Then, a divorce agreement can be drafted.
-Once a judge approves this, it becomes a divorce decree.
+Once a judge approves this, it becomes a Decree of Dissolution of Marriage, or "divorce decree".

 Can one attorney represent both spouses?